-&lt;sup>1 Deviation Required - Developments of less than one acre may be allowed as a deviation from this requirement provided that all other development standards are met.
+Deviation Required - Developments of less than one acre may be allowed as a deviation from this requirement provided that all other development standards are met.

-&lt;sup>2Roof gardens/terraces are not considered a story pursuant to the Mesa West Bluffs Urban Plan
+Roof gardens/terraces are not considered a story pursuant to the Table A 19 West Urban Plan.